gidoBOSSftw5731/Openstack-Guides/How-to-get-started-with-Openstack..md

 Upload this file to your Ubuntu VM you created before.
 You can use SCP, or even just copy and paste it into a new file on the VM over SSH.
 A example SCP command `scp -i .\Downloads\example-key.pem .\Downloads\cyberadmin-openrc.sh ubuntu@129.21.249.113:/home/ubuntu/`

+Next we will install the CLI clients. on most systems you can use "pip" for this.

+run the following commands on the Ubuntu box to get everything started.

+`
+sudo apt update
+sudo apt upgrade
+sudo apt install python3-pip
+sudo pip3 install
+`

+Once installed every time you log in to SSH you need to run `source ~/<projectname>-openrc.sh` It should ask for your password and return you to the command line.
+This will keep you logged in until you close the SSH connection.

+For details on how to use the CLI, Please see the Docs: [python-openstackclient](https://docs.openstack.org/python-openstackclient/latest/cli/index.html)